Steam Boilers

 A steam boiler turns water into steam using heat.
 The steam powers machinery, generates electricity, or provides industrial heat.

-Essentially, a steam boiler is a pressure vessel built to safely handle high temperatures and pressures.
+Essentially, a steam generator is a pressure vessel built to safely handle high temperatures and pressures.
 Producing steam from water offers one of the most efficient ways to transfer heat across large systems.

 Despite technological advances, the core principle remains straightforward: heat water to produce steam.